ialbert/bio/docs/bio-format.md

-# bio vcf: VCF from aligned FASTA {#bio-vcf}
+# bio format: summarize alignments {#bio-format}

-Note: the inputs for this tool must be so called "aligned" FASTA.
-The sequences need to arranged to contain gaps in the place of insertions and deletions.
+Note: the inputs for this tool must be so in the so called "aligned" FASTA.
+The sequences need to arranged to contain gaps in the places of insertions and deletions.
 For example:

     >seq1